Science

 Objectives

-• nanosciences: in addition to the course on the physics of nanostructures, students will receive an introduction to nanotechnologies, in particular through the realization and characterization of components; students will learn to work in a clean room environment;
+• nanosciences: in addition to the course on the physics of nanostructures, students will receive an introduction to nanotechnologies, in particular through the production and characterization of components; students will learn to work in a clean room environment;

-• quantum technologies: following on from the M1 courses in quantum physics(Atoms, Molecules and Radiation in semester 1, and Advanced Quantum Mechanics in semester 2), in the second year students will follow a specific course entitled Quantum Technologies, covering the modern issues and problems linked to the "second" quantum revolution and its developments in quantum communication, sensors and computation; this course will include a series of practical assignments specific to Quantum Technologies, and will be supplemented by seminars.
+• Quantum technologies: Following on from the M1 courses in quantum physics (Atoms, Molecules and Radiation in semester 1, and Advanced Quantum Mechanics in semester 2), students will take a specific course in their second year entitled Quantum Technologies, focusing on the modern challenges and issues related to the "second" quantum revolution and its developments in communication, sensors and quantum computing.
+This course will include a series of practical assignments specific to Quantum Technologies and will be supplemented by seminars.

 Read more